-We do not currently have, and do not expect in the future to have, any off-balance sheet arrangements or commitments.
+Other than as described above, we do not currently have, and do not expect in the future to have, any other off-balance sheet arrangements or commitments.
 In our ongoing business, we do not plan to enter into transactions involving, or otherwise form relationships with, unconsolidated entities or financial partnerships established for the purpose of facilitating off-balance sheet arrangements or commitments.